ktaylor63/southeast/site/content/wildlife/mussels/atlantic-pigtoe.md

 ### Dams

 Dams affect both upstream and downstream mussel populations by disrupting natural flow patterns, scouring river bottoms, changing water temperatures, and eliminating habitat.
 The Atlantic pigtoe, a mussel adapted to living in river currents, cannot survive in the still water impounded behind dams.

 Atlantic pigtoe also depend on their host fish as a means of moving upstream.
 Because dams are barriers that prevent fish from moving upstream, they prevent mussels from moving upstream.
 Upstream mussel populations then become isolated from downstream populations.
 This isolation leads to small, unstable populations that are more likely to die out.

-## How You Can Help
+## How you can help

 - Individuals can do a number of things to help protect freshwater species, including:
 - Conserving water to allow more water to remain in streams.
 - Using pesticides responsibly (especially around streams and lakes) to prevent runoff into mussel habitats.
 - Controlling soil erosion by planting trees and plants to avoid runoff of sediments into freshwater areas.
 - If you live near a stream, be careful not to disturb the stream bottom; you may be damaging a freshwater mussel’s home.
 - Don’t pick up any mussels that you may see in a stream.
 It may be one of the last few members of its species on the planet.
 - Help your family find ways to reduce the amount of chemicals that you pour down the drain in your home or use on your lawn or garden.
 - Check to see if the water draining off your roof or driveway flushes directly into a stream.
 Plant a garden to catch the water before it enters the stream.
 The garden will act like a filter and help purify the water.
 - Recycle as much as you can to reduce the amount of waste you place in the garbage.
 - Support conservation efforts that protect these unique animals and the habitats they live in.
 - Become a biologist and discover new ways to help protect freshwater mussels and other wildlife.
 - Learn more about how the destruction of habitat leads to loss of endangered and threatened species and our nation’s plant and animal diversity.
 Discuss with others what you have learned.
 - Support local and state initiatives for watershed and water quality protection and improvement.

 ## Additional resources